dotjose/nestjs-scalable-file-server/README.md

 #### Setting up the development environment

 The project is developed using Git.
-Git is a free and open source distributed version control system.
+Git is a free and open-source distributed version control system.
 [Download Git](https://git-scm.com/downloads).

-The project can be built with npm or Yarn, so choose one of the approach bellow in case you don't have any installed on your system.
+The project can be built with npm or Yarn, so choose one of the approaches below if you don't have any installed on your system.

-- **npm** is distributed with Node.js which means that when you download Node.js, you automatically get npm installed on your computer.
+- **npm** is distributed with Node.js, so when you download Node.js, you automatically get npm installed on your computer.
 [Download Node.js](https://nodejs.org/en/download/).

 ### Cloning the project

-You can obtain the project by running the instruction bellow on your terminal:
+You can obtain the project by running the instructions bellow on your terminal:

 `git clone --recurse-submodules https://github.com/dotjose/nestjs-scalable-file-server.git`